RyanNavillus/Syllabus/docs/source/quickstart.rst

 1. Choose a Syllabus :ref:`Curriculum API`.

-2. Wrap the curriculum with a Syllabus synchronization wrapper.
+2. Wrap the curriculum with a Syllabus :ref:`synchronization wrapper <Synchronization>`.

 3. Wrap your environment with a Syllabus :ref:`TaskWrapper <TaskInterface>`.